State Quarter Errors List

 Washington's portrait is still on the obverse of the state quarters, but some changes were made.
 The word "Liberty" was printed smaller, and the phrase "United States Quarter Dollar" was moved from the reverse to the obverse of the coin.

-The United States began minting an extension of the original 50 States Quarter Program in 2009.
-These additional quarters comprised:
+The United States began minting an extension of the original 50 states quarter program in 2009.
+These additional quarters commemorated: